serdarayalp/my-mastering-drools-6/README.md

 can be loaded for different purposes.
 It also allows us to define more fine-grained configurations for the rule engine instance that will be created.

+Using the concepts of KieBase and KieSession, we can define the granularity of how the rules will need to be loaded.
+A KieBase represents a compiled version of a set of assets, and a KieSession represents an instance of the rule engine containing the rules in the KieBase.
+For this reason, it makes sense to have multiple sessions defined with different configurations for the same KieBase.
+In other words, we can use the same rules, but have a session configured in a different way for different needs.

 # KieSession
 KieSession represents a  running instance of the Rule Engine with a specific configuration and set of  rules.
 It holds the evaluation algorithm used to match the rules against our  domain objects.